How to prevent ‘maskne’ and face mask related skin irritation

-For those of you that live in Victoria - Australia, or around the US, wearing a face mask and personal protective equipment (PPE) is now a way of life.
+For many of us around the world, wearing a face mask and personal protective equipment (PPE) is now a way of life.

 Let’s face it, no one enjoys wearing a face mask and PPE 24/7, but it is one of the most effective methods we have for preventing the spread of COVID 19.
 Wearing a face mask prevents an individual from spreading the virus, and are therefore most effective when others in the community are also wearing one[i].